dtinsley333/BangazonPrime_XUnit/README.md

 ####Steps:
 * Open the code in Visual Studio Code
 * CD to the src folder and enter the command dotnet build--C:\CodeProjects\BangazonPrime_XUnit\src\BangazonPrimeService>dotnet build
-* CD to the test folder and enter the dotnet build.--C:\CodeProjects\BangazonPrime_XUnit\test\BangazonPrimeServiceTests dotnet build
+* CD to the test folder and enter the command dotnet build.--C:\CodeProjects\BangazonPrime_XUnit\test\BangazonPrimeServiceTests dotnet build
 * There will be errors to fix.
-Once fixed
-* Enter the command dotnet test--C:\CodeProjects\BangazonPrime_XUnit\test\BangazonPrimeServiceTests dotnet test
+* Once errors are fixed enter the command dotnet test--C:\CodeProjects\BangazonPrime_XUnit\test\BangazonPrimeServiceTests dotnet test
 * Some tests will fail.
 See instructions below regarding fixing the broken tests as well as creating new tests for new functionality.